-Staff recommends that the Project & Services Committee forward to the LAVTA Board a recommendation to approve the Tri-Valley Hub Network Integration Study and authorize the Executive Director to forward the study to the California State Transportation Agency (CalSTA).
+The Project & Services Committee recommends that the LAVTA Board approve the Tri-Valley Hub Network Integration Study and authorize the Executive Director to forward the study to the California State Transportation Agency (CalSTA).

 Background

 The Tri-Valley Hub Network Integration Study (Study) was 100 percent funded through a \$500,000 grant award from the California State Transportation Agency (CalSTA) as part of the 2018 Transit and Intercity Rail Capital Program ('TIRCP').
 The grant award also included \$20,000,000 in state funds to increase the parking capacity at the Dublin/Pleasanton BART Station via construction of a new parking garage.